aul12/ROBOT/README.md

   black.
 We additionally invert the filtered image so the ball becomes a white object while the field and other objects become dark.

-Both images get combined, but with different weight.
+Both images are combined, but with different weight.
 This results in an overall grayish image where only orange / red objects are clearly visible.

 #### Canny algorithm